Fran Álvarez (footballer, born 1998)

-Francisco Javier "Fran" Álvarez Rodríguez (born 21 January 1998) is a Spanish footballer who plays as a midfielder for Albacete Balompié.
+Francisco Javier "Fran" Álvarez Rodríguez (born 21 January 1998) is a Spanish professional footballer who plays as a midfielder for Polish club Widzew Łódź.

+Career

-Club career
+Youth career

 Born in Socovos, Albacete, Castilla-La Mancha, Álvarez was a Villarreal CF youth graduate.

+Villareal CF

 He made his senior debut with the reserves on 19 August 2017, coming on as a second-half substitute for Dani Raba in a 1–0 Segunda División B away win over CD Atlético Baleares, but spent the vast majority of the campaign playing for the C-team in Tercera División.

+Real Valladolid Promesas

-On 16 January 2020, Álvarez moved to another reserve team, Real Valladolid Promesas also in the third division.
+On 16 January 2020, Álvarez moved to another reserve team, Real Valladolid Promesas, which was also in the third division.

+Albacete Balompié

 On 7 July 2021, he signed a one-year deal with Albacete Balompié, freshly relegated to Primera División RFEF.

 On 21 June 2022, after being regularly used as Alba achieved promotion to the second division, Álvarez signed a new one-year contract with the club.
 He made his professional debut on 9 October, replacing goalscorer Manu Fuster in a 1–1 home draw against CD Tenerife.

+Álvarez scored his first professional goal on 7 May 2023, netting the opener in a 5–0 away routing of UD Ibiza.

+Widzew Łódź

+On 26 June, he moved abroad for the first time in his career and signed a two-year contract with Polish Ekstraklasa side Widzew Łódź, where he was assigned squad number #10.
+He debuted in his new club on 23 July 2023 in a 3–2 home victory over Puszcza Niepołomice.
+He also scored his first goal for Widzew in the 35th minute of that match.
+During that season, he played 31 times (of which 28 Ekstraklasa matches were played and three in the Polish Cup).
+On 1 September 2024, he was given two yellow cards and, as a consequence, he received a red card and was sent off the pitch.